Rhode Island Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-Marriage and family therapists are licensed by the Rhode Island Department of Health (RIDOH).
-Applicants must have a 60-credit graduate degree in marriage and family therapy or a related field, including a supervised practicum and internship.
+Marriage and family therapists are licensed by the RIDOH Board of Mental Health Counselors and Marriage and Family Therapists (HEALTH or the Board).
+Applicants must have a 60-credit master’s or doctoral degree in marriage and family therapy or a related field, including a supervised practicum and one-year internship (20 hours per week).
 LMFTs in Rhode Island use therapeutic principles and techniques to help clients resolve emotional, marital, and familial conflicts, change dysfunctional thoughts and behaviors, and improve communication.
 Becoming an LMFT requires the following steps:

 - Receive your LMFT license.